Reaching Nature Connection: Fire, Knives, Sticks, and Bones

 Register: Fill out the registration form.
 Please give yourself plenty of time to complete the application, because it cannot be saved until submitted.

-CONFERENCE Tuition: Tuition for the conference is offered on a sliding scale, and two sets of early-bird discounts are available.
+CONFERENCE Tuition: Tuition for the conference is offered on a sliding scale, at $250–$325.

 Groups of three or more participants are also eligible for a 10% discount on total conference tuition.
 Please contact SOIL to confirm that space is available for your group.
 Discounts may not be combined.